Clinical Research

 The Master of Science in Clinical Research (MSCR) program is an interdisciplinary research degree program housed within the Department of Epidemiology in the Gillings School of Global Public Health.
 The program is designed for physician-scientists and others to develop the skills necessary for a successful career in clinical and translational research.

 Applicants must have a doctoral level professional degree (MD, PharmD, PhD, DDS, nurses with PhD, DVM, etc.) or extensive health professions experience (RNs, PAs).
-At the time of enrollment, participants will simultaneously be residents, clinical fellows, postdoctoral fellows, or junior faculty at UNC or Duke University.
-Each student will already be affiliated with a “home academic program”, reflecting the funding source (e.g. T32 or K12 funding), training program (e.g. post-doctoral fellowship) or department.
+At the time of enrollment, applicants should also be residents, clinical fellows, postdoctoral fellows, or junior faculty at UNC or Duke University.
+Each student needs to be affiliated with a “home academic program”, reflecting the funding source (e.g. T32 or K12 funding), training program (e.g. post-doctoral fellowship) or department.

 Statement of Purpose